Overview

 Packing Your Gear

-At the pre-trip meeting, each person will be given one large waterproof bag which will be for your clothing and personal items.
-A second large bag will come already packed with your sleeping gear (sleeping bag, sleeping pad, ground tarp, sheet and pillow).
+For the river, each person will be given one large waterproof bag, which will be for their clothing and personal items.
+A second large bag will come already packed with your sleeping gear (sleeping bag, sleeping pad, ground tarp, sheet, and pillow).
 These two bags will essentially be your “checked luggage” and will only be accessible in camp.
 Tents are stowed separately.
+We also suggest you bring a smaller dry bag to keep items you might need while on the river dry and organized.

 Extra Luggage

 We recommend you take on the river only what’s absolutely necessary.
 Keeping gear to a minimum ensures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
-You may leave your extra luggage at the David Livingstone Safari Lodge while you’re on the river, then it will be transported and waiting for you at the Elephant Valley Lodge.
+You may leave your extra luggage at The Wallow Lodge while you’re on the river.
 All valuables and passports will be locked in a safe while you are on the river.

 Valuables

-Zambia has been relatively safe for travelling, but still there is no point in carrying lots of valuables when traveling.
+Zimbabwe has been relatively safe for traveling, but still, there is no point in carrying lots of valuables when traveling.
 Regrettably, tourists are among the most easily targeted, so please exercise caution.
-We recommend you check your personal insurance policy before travelling to ensure that you are covered for theft and loss while traveling.
+We recommend you check your personal insurance policy before your trip to ensure that you are covered for theft and loss while traveling.
 As a safety precaution, do not travel with excessive amounts of cash or jewelry if it is not necessary.
 We recommend that you leave your valuables at home.

 Terms & Conditions